 - 1. After all examination components have been administered, the results of the examination will be determined by the Board of Examiners. - 2.
 To pass the bachelor examination, the student must: - a.
 Receive a grade of 6.0/10 or higher for all exams/assessments. - b.
-Receive a grade of 6.0/10 or higher for the bachelor's thesis.

-3. If a student has studied for a period longer than six years or when doubts are raised by examiners or project coordinators whether the student has achieved certain intended learning outcomes, the Board of Examiners can launch an investigation into whether the student has mastered all intended learning outcomes, and if not, deny finalizing examination.
+Receive a grade of 6.0/10 or higher for the bachelor's thesis. - 3.
+If a student has studied for a period longer than six years or when doubts are raised by examiners or project coordinators whether the student has achieved certain intended learning outcomes, the Board of Examiners can launch an investigation into whether the student has mastered all intended learning outcomes, and if not, deny finalizing examination.

 - 1. For each written exam there is a resit opportunity. - 2.
 For students that have not been able to participate in the regular examination of exam types other than written exams due to force majeure, the Board of Examiners can grant a replacement opportunity. - 3.
-For projects there are separate regulations, which are included in Article 8 of the Project Regulations. - 4.
-In case of a resit the highest grade obtained counts. - 5.
+For project resits there are separate regulations, which are included in Article 5.8.

+- 4. In case of a resit the highest grade obtained counts. - 5.
 Once a student successfully passes an exam he/she/they cannot re-sit the exam. - 6.
-For resitting separate sub-tests (i.e. written / oral exams) and assignments within a failed exam the following guidelines hold: - a) Sub-tests and assignments that were passed within an exam, which was not passed, will lose their validity after the academic year in which they were passed. - b) The examiner decides upon content and form of the resit, replacement or repair opportunity. - c) In case subtests/assignments are offered as a resit separately, passed subtests and assignments (i.e. 6.0 or higher) cannot be resit. - d) When computing the grade for the full exam, the highest graded valid opportunity of each sub-test / assignment is taken into account. - e) A repair opportunity should always be offered for failed subtests and assignments for which at least a 40% score is obtained, and the student has an overall failing grade.
-Such an opportunity can be offered in a different way than the original one. - f) An examiner can decide to unconditionally offer a single repair opportunity per academic year in an approved assessment plan. - g) Resits, replacement and repair opportunities are not offered for bonus assignments. - h) The examiner can choose to limit the maximum grade of a repair opportunity.
+For resitting separate sub-tests (i.e. written / oral exams) and assignments within a failed exam the following guidelines hold: - a.
+Sub-tests and assignments that were passed within an exam, which was not passed, will lose their validity at the end of the academic year in which they were passed. - b.
+The examiner decides upon content and form of the resit, replacement or repair opportunity. - c.
+Only a single resit, replacement or repair opportunity can be offered per academic year, withstanding Article 5.8 of the EER. - d.
+In case subtests/assignments are offered as a resit separately, passed sub-tests and assignments (i.e. 6.0 or higher) cannot be resit. - e.
+When computing the grade for the full exam, the highest graded valid opportunity of each sub-test / assignment is taken into account. - f.
+A repair opportunity should always be offered for failed subtests and assignments for which at least a 40% score is obtained, and the student has an overall failing grade.
+Such an opportunity can be offered in a different way than the original one. - g.
+An examiner can decide to unconditionally offer a single repair opportunity per academic year in an approved assessment plan. - h.
+Resits, replacement and repair opportunities are not offered for bonus assignments. - The examiner can choose to limit the maximum grade of a repair opportunity.
 If nothing is specified, the default is that the maximum grade that can be obtained for a repair opportunity is 6.